ArtifexSoftware/mupdf/docs/reference/javascript/types/Device.rst

 ======

 All built-in devices have the methods listed below.
-Any function that accepts a device will also accept a JavaScript object with the same methods.
+Any function that accepts a device will also accept a Javascript object with the same methods.
 Any missing methods are simply ignored, so you only need to create methods for the device calls you care about.